 2. photo elevations from all sides if possible (not renderings)

 4. at least five interior photos

 Hint: if you don't submit all of the above images, the Jury will not be happy.
 Please also submit photo credits, or your photographers will not be happy.
 Images may include text but be sure the text can be read easily on a tablet/Ipad; members of the Jury and the public will likely use these devices.
 Please check that your images are clear on a mobile device.
 To check, upload to your website and then view from your phone.
 Hint: images that are between 1500 and 2000 pixels wide resize most easily for all formats including mobile devices.

 d.
 Required!
 Submit a two-minute or less video about the house, the client, their needs, the process to meet those needs, you, your firm, or any combination of these elements.
 Submit in MP4 format.
 Simple is better; filming with a cell phone or tablet will be fine.
 People want to hear your design journey with the house and the client.
 Upload the video to your firm's Vimeo or YouTube page then email the video link to email@example.com.
 Submissions without a video will not be considered.

-Deadline: Submissions due by 5pm EST May 1, 2021.
-The George Matsumoto Prize Awards will likely be held in July 2021 at McConnell Studios, 324 Dupont Circle, in Raleigh NC.
+The 2022 George Matsumoto Prize Awards will held in late July 2022 in Raleigh NC.